chefVivek/os-simulator/README.md

 # OS Simulator

 -----------
+Developed an Android emulator with basic GUI apps like a calculator, gallery, food ordering, tic-tac-toe and notes using Java/Swing for the graphical interface and integrated MySQL to allow apps to save data, exhibiting skills in GUI development, database connectivity, and emulating real-world software systems.

-This is a Basic Operating System simulator
+This is a Basic Operating System simulator.

 Tech Used